 - do research to get the best solutions

 - iterate and release, then iterate again.

-After the service goes live, you will need to keep measuring performance metrics.
-This information will help you monitor how your service is meeting user needs and how user needs are changing.
+Continue capturing performance metrics after the service goes Live.
+This information will help you monitor whether your service is meeting user needs and how user needs are changing.